Structure analysis¶

 void NeighborSearch::add_atom(const Atom& atom, int n_ch, int n_res, int n_atom)

-of the residue in the chain, and n_atom
+of the residue in the chain, and n_atom is the index of the atom

 in the residue.